baoqger/chrisbao/source/_posts/how-to-deisgn-a-load-test-tool.md

   	r.done <- true // send value done channel
 }
 ```
-In this case, a `for` is used to receive value from the channel.
+In this case, a `for` is used to receive all the values from the channel.
 Note that **the loop will continue until the channel is closed**.
+It is another very typical concurrent programming pattern in `Golang`.
+We can realize the same functionality by using `select case` pattern, as long as we can add one more channel to send the exit signal.
+But on the syntax level, `for` loop pattern is much more cleaner.

 So there must be one place where the channel is closed, or else the `deadlock` issue will occur.
 In detail, you can refer to my previous [article](https://baoqger.github.io/2020/10/26/golang-concurrent-twoways/) for more advanced explanations.

 The channel is closed in the **Finish** method like this: